 The Company operates one principal homebuilding business which is organized and reports by division.
-The Company has four operating segments as of June 30, 2014: the Texas division, the Southwest division, the Southwest division and the Florida division.
-Initial operations were conducted in the Texas division, expanding into the Southwest division during 2011 and the Florida and Southeast divisions during 2012.
-During July and October 2013, the Florida and Southeast divisions had their first home closings, respectively.
-The Texas division is the largest division and it comprised approximately 70% and 88% of total home sales revenues for the six months ended June 30, 2014, and 2013, respectively.
+The Company has four operating segments at September 30, 2014: the Texas division, the Southwest division, the Southeast division and the Florida division.
+The Texas division is the largest division and it comprised approximately 70% and 86% of total home sales revenues for the nine months ended September 30, 2014, and 2013, respectively.

-In accordance with ASC Topic 280, Segment Reporting, operating segments are defined as components of an enterprise for which separate financial information is available that is evaluated regularly by the chief operating decision-maker ("CODM") in deciding how to allocate resources and in assessing performance.
+In accordance with ASC Topic 280, Segment Reporting ("ASC Topic 280"), operating segments are defined as components of an enterprise for which separate financial information is available that is evaluated regularly by the chief operating decision-maker ("CODM") in deciding how to allocate resources and in assessing performance.
 The CODM primarily evaluates performance based on the number of homes sold, gross margin and net income.